 He requested the nightingale of India, Lata Mangeshkar, to perform during the show and the BCCI managed to raise funds to reward each member of the winning team with Rs 1 lakh.

-Thirty five years have gone by, but the memories are still fresh.
+Thirty eight years have gone by, but the memories are still fresh.
 Kapil Dev lifting that World Cup for India, I will remember forever.